alex21738/Book_Reccommendation_System/README.md

 The graphic below shows distribution of each genre.
 ![Distribution_of_genres.png](Pictures/Distribution_of_genres.png)

-The graphic below shows distributions of letters in the test set.
+The graphic below shows average description word counts of each genre.
 ![Average_description_word_count_by_genre.png](Pictures/Average_description_word_count_by_genre.png)

 The graphic below is an example image transfered from training set csv.